Crags in Andalusia

 The high Mediterranean mountain of Sierra Nevada and its famous permanent lagoons (‘borregiles’).

-Iberian ibex (Capra pyrenaica) are kings of the mountains, moving with great agility through these ecosystems and like no other mammal.
+Iberian ibex (Capra pyrenaica) are true kings of the mountains, moving with great agility through these ecosystems and like no other mammal.
+Abundant populations near Ronda and Antequera.

 Reptiles are also very abundant in rocky areas where they find plenty of hiding places between stones.